safronizator/damnUploader/README.md

 **duOption(name, value)** - Change some option value

-'url', 'fieldName', 'limit', 'dataType' are changeable
+'url', 'fieldName', 'limit', 'dataType', 'method' are changeable

 **duNewUploadItem(fileOrData)** - Creates UploadItem object from some data, according to the following rules: